Chapter 2 A Phone Call About a Phone

 The Irish army didn’t have the authority to fund research projects like this, he said, but there were other ways they could help.

 “If you can do this, build something better, every country that doesn’t want to be eavesdropped on by anyone else will beat a path to your door.
-And we can invite them to the party.
+And we can point them to that door.
 You could make millins.”

 Millins, I thought.
 All well and good if all worked out well and good.
 But first I’d have to decode those four inches of torn, battered, and stained pages, or at least find someone who could.
 But millins had such a great ring to it and no matter the end results this endeavor alone would likely change everything and forever.

-As a parting gesture, the Captain scribbled on the back of the pile of pages the names of a couple of young researchers at University College Dublin on the other side.
-He had heard from other sources that they were making great strides with some of the technologies that he was certain could be the key both to the phone and the entire endeavor, but they had no clue about the potential global significance of that work.
+As a parting gesture, the Captain scribbled on the back of the pile of pages the names of a couple of young researchers at University College Dublin.
+He had heard that they were making great strides with some of the technologies that he was certain could be the key both to the phone and the entire endeavor, but they had no clue about the potential global significance of that work.

 “The vocoder fella,” said the captain, “speak to him.
 He could be the key to all this.”
 I agreed to call him that very day, and with a round of handshakes one of the most important meetings I was ever asked to attend ended in a way I could never ever have imagined.